 - Caramel: For any caramel lover out there I hiiighly recommend trying this 2-Ingredient Vegan Caramel Sauce as a topping.

-- Apple Puree: adds some nice creaminess as well as cozy apple flavours.
+- Apple Puree: adds some nice creaminess as well as cozy apple flavors.
 Otherwise, you could a mashed banana.

 - Cacao Powder: Add in some cacao powder for some chocolatey flavors!